-A versatile multi-instrumentalist and producer with experience writing for multiple genres.
+A versatile songwriter, multi-instrumentalist, producer and mix engineer with experience in multiple genres.

 2 ReviewsEndorse Chris Catania

 Chris is single handedly one of the most talented people i have ever worked with and i cannot stress his professionalism, work ethic, and attention to detail enough.
 My latest project was the most proud i’ve ever been of my recorded music, and it simply would not have been possible without his contributions.
 I look forward to working with him in the future, and urge you to do the same!!

 A professional in every way.
 Chris will help you realize and create a product worth sharing.

 Interview with Chris Catania

 Q: What are you working on at the moment?

 A: My band is completing our 2nd EP and writing songs to possibly release our first LP.
 I also have a few co-writes with upcoming artists that sound great.